ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 ## Your App Directory Structure

-The Ionic download's `dist/` directory contains the files which will be used by your Ionic app.
-The directories inside the `dist/` should be copied into your app's root directory.
+The `dist/` directory contains the files that will be used by your Ionic app.
+The directories inside `dist/` should be copied into your app's root directory.
 You can use whatever directory structure you choose, but we recommend this setup:

     - css
-      - app.css  (processed CSS file, which will automatically be generated)
+      - app.css  (processed CSS file that will automatically be generated)
     - fonts
     - img
     - js
     - scss
       - ionic  (entire scss directory copied from the download, then renamed to "ionic")
-      - app.scss  (you app's custom Sass file)
+      - app.scss  (your app's custom Sass file)
     - index.html

 All the Sass magic starts from your app's `scss/` directory.
-Additionally, the code which builds Ionic's default icon font, [Ionicons](http://ionicons.com/), can be found in your app's `scss/ionic/ionicons/` directory .
-At this point all you should be concerned about are the files in `scss/` directory, which will eventually output your custom CSS into your `css/` directory.
+Additionally, the code that builds Ionic's default icon font, [Ionicons](http://ionicons.com/), can be found in your app's `scss/ionic/ionicons/` directory .
+However, at this point all you need to be concerned with are the files in the `scss/` directory, which will eventually output your custom CSS into the `css/` directory.

-We recommend your app should have its own Sass file within the `scss/` directory, such as `scss/app.scss`.
+We recommend that your app have its own Sass file within the `scss/` directory, such as `scss/app.scss`.
 From within your `app.scss` file you'll want to import the `scss/ionic/ionic.scss` file, using this syntax:

     @import "ionic/ionic";